mautic/user-documentation/docs/campaigns/campaign_builder.rst

    * - **Contact Tags**
      - Checks if specified Tags are on the Contact record.
    * - **Contact points**
-     - Checks if the Contact has a certain number of Points or a League score.
+     - Checks if the Contact has a certain number of Points or a Group score.
    * - **Form field value**
      - Checks if values submitted for a selected field on a selected Form matches specified criteria.
    * - **Has active notification**